Frequently asked questions about collecting program learning assessment information

 Program learning assessment information will be collected each fall beginning in October 2023.
 A annual mid-fall collection is what was recommended by the Task Force on Learning Goals & Assessment.

 (The task force originally recommended this begin in 2022 but the COVID-19 pandemic changed these plans and pushed them back one year.)

 Who will be required to provide assessment information?

 Every unit that has primary administrative responsibility for one or more degree-granting programs will be required to submit assessment information.

 How many programs and goals do I have to assess each year?

 The number of programs and goals each unit should assess each year will depend greatly on many variables, particularly the number of programs in the unit and the number of goals for each program.
-Our recommendation is to create a plan that will allow you to assess each goal in each program at least once, preferably twice, before your next academic program review or accreditation report.
+Our recommendation is to create a plan that will allow the assessment of each goal in each program at least once, preferably twice, before the next academic program review or accreditation report.
 Additional consideration should be given to the relative importance of some goals, the relative complexity of different goals, and the amount of overlap or interconnectedness between different programs.
 For example, a department may have several programs that share many goals so assessing those goals may be a priority with additional time needed to assess the unique goals of each program.